-All questions about course material, exam preparation, homework assignments, etc. should be asked at TA discussion sections and office hours.
-Attending a discussion section each week is highly recommended, but is not required.
+TA discussion sections and office hours are provided to help you learn course material.
+Use TA sections and office hours for questions about course material, homework assignments, exam preparation and review, post-exam questions, etc. Attending a discussion section each week is highly recommended, but is not required.
 TA's will answer questions, review class material, review for exams, and discuss and answer questions about the homework assignments.
 Students must sign up for a discussion section online and should normally attend that section, but may attend any discussion section or TA office hour if space is available.